 Food items that are readily accepted by composting worms include vegetable and fruit cores, peels and leftovers, tea bags and coffee grounds, egg shells, leftover cooked grains like rice and quinoa without added butter or oils.
+Avoid adding citrus fruits to the worm bin as the worms generally do not find them palatable.
 Occasionally add a handful of high cellulose material like sawdust, torn up un-corrugated cardboard or fall leaves.
 Never add meat or dairy products, fish, paper with bright inks, pet feces or fish.